-LACNIC shall promote the use of private resources (whenever possible), both for IPv4 addresses (RFC 1918) as well as for ASN (64512 -65535).
+LACNIC shall promote the use of private resources (whenever possible), both for IPv4

 In order to qualify for an initial allocation, the experiment shall meet one of the following requirements:

 - Be based on an IETF RFC designated as an experimental RFC. - Be considered by LACNIC and by external specialists on the subject as favorable for the development of the region and technology in general.